 Kurt WOLFARTSBERGER has studied at the Technical University of Vienna mechanical engineering (Dipl.-Ing.) and since Highschool (Bundesrealgymnasium in Steyr) time his hobby is astronomy.
 His parents have always supported him very much so far and bought a small refractor telescope from KOSMOS 50/500 mm for me, which I often used during night time to observe some moons of planet Jupiter.
 I also have found a hobby astronomer collegue in Steyr, who has built his own oberservatory in the garden: Wilhelm AURACHER.
 And he was very professionel in grinding and polishing of lenses and mirrors for selfmade telescopes.
 I purchased from him my first Newton mirror telescope 100/1000 mm.
 One of his selfmade telescopes today is still running at the Gahberg oberservatory in Weyregg of 'Sternwarte des Astronomischen Arbeitskreises Salzkammergut', were I became a member of since my retirement.
-Covid19 has hindered my recent visit to this oberservatory till now, but a have close contact to Josef HAGER, who is very active at the Gahberg observatory.
-I have the chance to use just now his telescope N200 mm F4, which I use when the the weather has clear sky for taking photos.
+I have also close contact to Josef HAGER, who is very active at the Gahberg observatory.
+I had the chance to use one of his telescopes a Newton N200 - 800 mm F4, which I have used whenever the weather had clear sky for taking photos in the past.

 LINK zu: The moon and the sun

 M 17 Omega-nebula, M 16 Eagle-nebula and M 22, September 9th and 10th, 2023